vinaydhegde/testdriven-site/src/_posts/blog/2018-08-13-dynamic-secret-generation-with-vault-and-flask.md

 Remember that in this example the credentials are only valid for an hour.
 This is perfect for short, dynamic, one-off tasks.
 If you have longer tasks, you could set up a cron job to fire the *run.sh* script every hour to obtain new credentials.
 Just keep in mind that the max TTL is set to 24 hours.

+> You may also want to look at using [envconsul](https://github.com/hashicorp/envconsul) to place the credentials into the environment for Flask.
+It can even restart Flask when the credentials get updated.

 You can find the final code can in the [vault-consul-flask](https://github.com/testdrivenio/vault-consul-flask) repo.